aregtech/areg-sdk/README.md

 ## Compilation

 AREG SDK provides Visual Studio and Eclipse IDE project files.
-In framework source codes, all paths are relative to **"areg-sdk/dev"** folder. _By default, there is no need to make additional changes in project settings to compile all_.
+Framework source paths are relative to **"areg-sdk/dev"** folder. _By default, there is no need to make additional changes in project settings to compile all_.

 ### Linux compilation

-The compilation under Linux requires _Eclipse IDE for C/C++ Developers_ and _GCC_ compiler version 98 or higher.
+The compilation under Linux requires _Eclipse IDE for C/C++ Developers_.

 1. Open _Eclipse_ and select _File_ ⇒ _Import_ to import existing projects located in _areg-sdk root_.
 1. In the _Projects_ list box select all projects and click _Finish_ button.

 ### Windows compilation

-The compilation under Windows requires IDE _Visual Studio 2012_ or higher, and minimum compiler version MSVC v.100.
+The compilation under Windows requires _Visual Studio 2012_ or higher.

 1. Open _areg-sdk.sln_ in Visual Studio IDE (should be VS2012 or higher version);
 1. Select _Solution Cofigurations_ and _Solution Platforms_ in the toolbar, and compile the entire solution.